 Although Phellandrene may be a lesser-known terpene, it can be found in a variety of plants.
 Besides eucalyptus plants, Phellandrene can be found in mint, dill, cinnamon, and parsley.
 Phellandrene is known to give off a pleasant minty and slightly citrusy aroma and can help give a boost of energy.
 It is commonly used in cosmetics and fragrances due to its pleasing aroma.

 A unique terpene, Caryophyllene is common in concentration but uncommon in how it behaves as it is the only terpene found to also bind to the CB receptors in the Endocannabinoid system like CBD does.
-Also found in black pepper, cinnamon, and hops, Caryophyllene tends to assist CBD with its ability to help with inflammation and discomfort.
+It is also found in black pepper, cinnamon, and hops.
 Caryophyllene is spicy in nature and multifaceted in potential.
 It is unique in how it behaves, and it is a sought-after addition to many wellness routines.

 Citral is a common terpene found in many citrus fruits, lemongrass, and lemon verbena.
 Like the name suggests, Citral is responsible for the citrus scent in many fruits.
 Citral is also a popular terpene used in fragrances, soaps, body washes, and even food and beverage flavorings, with uplifting qualities.

 Delta 3 Carene produces a sweet and strong aroma composed of citrus, cypress, pine, and wood.
 Mainly found in basil, cedar trees, and rosemary, Delta 3 Carene is used in many cosmetics to draw out extra liquid and improve skin conditions.
 It is also known to be calming and relaxing.